 We own and control the intellectual property that makes the platform possible.
-Our manufacturing process is replicable, and our manufacturing production pods can produce any type of test in our expected future test menu.
+Our manufacturing process is replicable, and our manufacturing production pods are expected to produce our planned future test menu.
 We believe our manufacturing capabilities are differentiated and allow us not only to scale quickly and efficiently, but also to adapt our production quickly to market demands or evolving consumer needs.

 We produce our Cue Cartridges in-house, including critical enzymes, antibodies, and primers for the test cartridges.
-We have complete production oversight and quality control over finished products and protection against global fluctuations in supply chain and costs.
+We have complete production oversight and quality control over finished products and insulation from global fluctuations in supply chain and costs.
 We achieve this by manufacturing all of our Cue Cartridges in our state-of-the-art facilities in San Diego, California using our modular, scalable production pods.
 Our fully automated production pods build raw components into fully assembled, packaged cartridges.

 Our Cue Readers are manufactured by our partners.
 Our Cue Wands are manufactured by us or our partners.
-For our Cue Readers and Cue Wands, we own and control all of the intellectual property developed by us and rely on multiple suppliers.
+For our Cue Readers and Cue Wands, we own and control all of the intellectual property developed by us.